Magnolia comes with modules and libraries that help you develop a Single-Page Application (SPA),

 test the results in the Preview app.

-The REST delivery endpoint will return personalized content based on the traits of the current request and session.
+The Delivery API will return personalized content based on the traits of the current request and session.

 For more details, see Personalization of headless SPA projects.